 - Hypophysitis (inflammation of the pituitary gland) or

 - Hypothyroidism (low levels of thyroid hormone) or

 - Type 1 diabetes—Use with caution.
 May make these conditions worse.

 Proper Use of This Medicine:

 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 30 minutes and the infusion will be given every 3 weeks.
+It is given through a needle placed in one of your veins.
+It must be given slowly, so the needle will have to remain in place for 30 minutes and the infusion will be given every 3 weeks.